allforabit/workspaces-starter-legacy/README.md

 ## 🗣 By the way!

 I'm not the best developer.
 No one is.
 This repository is a mess because while it _is_ stable, it's still experimental as well.
 I'm often fond of _**build fast, optimize later, idiomatic minifying last**_.
 So, "_it goes without saying that we're praying that they don't get out_" The Stupendium, [Slip Into the Void](https://www.youtube.com/watch?v=n6gGE9kxe1M).
+For any information, feel free to check out the small [wiki](https://github.com/TheGrimSilence/Yarn-2-Webpack-TypeScript/wiki).

 ---